 cool-down usually provides enough slack for a team with a few too many

 must-haves to ship before the next cycle starts.
 But this shouldn’t become a habit.
-Running into cool-down either points back to a problem in the shaping process, a problem with how the team scoped the work, or a lack of scope hammering.
+Running into cool-down either points back to a problem in the shaping process or a performance problem with the team.